Welcome to our roundup of the best 2 person tents on the market just now!

 An important feature of your sleeping comfort in a two-person tent is how heated it gets in warmer weather.
 Mesh windows and vents can really help you remain cool through the night without letting bugs inside.
 Some, like the Coleman 2 Man Pop-Up, have a mesh roof for watching stars if the weather’s nice enough to take the rain fly off.

 Also, if you’ve ever gone camping, you’ve probably noticed how hard it is to not wake up at the first rays of sunshine.
 When the sun starts shining, the temperature rises, especially if you have the rain fly on.

 The Quechua pop-up tent features dark interiors that prevent the temperature from rising in warm weather.
 It’s a great tent for camping trips with your friends when you know you stay up and sleep late.

 Top tent for Cold weather camping in winter

 Best for cold weather: Marmot Thor 2 Man Tent

 If you’re planning to go camping year-round or extend your camping trips to the fall months, we recommend going for three-season tents.
 They’ll resist water and winds better and keep you dry in the summer, as well.

-For those wilderness explorers who are not spooked by some snow and seriously cold weather, the Marmot Thor tent is the best option.
+For those wilderness explorers who are not spooked by some snow and seriously cold weather, the Marmot Thor tent is the best 2 man tent.
 It’s designed for use year-round, and will most likely keep you dry in even the hardest conditions.

 Durability: lasting a lifetime